Luchemos por la vida: Production of books, posters, and brochures

 Designing and printing posters, brochures, educational manuals, and books concerning road safety and safe driving.

 Research

-Luchemos por la Vida carries out studies and research about two problems of road safety: statistics of traffic accidents, especially about mortality in Argentina, and research on human behavior in the traffic system: behavior and beliefs, knowledge, attitudes and factors that motivate them, use of seat belts and helmets, efficiency of law enforcement, and traffic flow.
+Luchemos por la Vida carries out studies and research about two problems of road safety: statistics of traffic accidents, especially about mortality in Argentina, and research on human behavior in the traffic system: behavior and beliefs, knowledge, attitudes and factors that motivate them, use of seat belts and helmets, the efficiency of law enforcement, and traffic flow.

 The Luchemos por la Vida awards

 Given for the first time in 1996, the Luchemos por la Vida awards are bestowed on those who make important efforts to promote the prevention of traffic accidents and spread public awareness.
-The ceremony is held yearly with guests, representors of institutions and private firms, authorities, and media outlets are present.
+The ceremony is held yearly with guests, represents of institutions and private firms, authorities, and media outlets.

 Collaborations with international scientific organizations and publications

 Luchemos por la Vida takes part in international technical and political scientific organizations such as: